 The principle of least privilege should be used in both cases.

 AWS S3 bucket versioning allows us to keep a historical record of all the modifications done to any of the files in the bucket.
-In case of a disaster or file corruption, it becomes easier to recover the state file if previous versions are available.
+In the case of a disaster or file corruption, it is easier to recover the state file if previous versions are available.

 Given the nature of state files, it is better to recover from a previous version than to rebuild the state files by importing existing infrastructure manually and individually.
-With versioning, only the delta is needed to be imported, saving a lot of time and cost.
+With versioning, only the delta needs to be imported, saving a lot of time and cost.

 AWS S3 also provides versioning by default, and its capabilities are summarized in the text provided in the screenshot.
 As a next step, MFA should also be enabled, so that delete actions are either avoided or happen carefully.